 Diabetes affects nearly 26 million people in the United States, and in recent years that number has been growing due to a range of factors.
 Because of this, many misconceptions about the disease have been perpetuated.
-Read on to learn about a few myths that you might think are true about diabetes.
+Read on to learn a few myths about diabetes that you might think are true.

 1. Weight is the only risk in developing diabetes

 Diabetes tends to be exclusively associated with obesity.
 While increased obesity in both children and adults has led to more cases of diabetes, and being overweight increases the risk of being diagnosed with diabetes, weight isn’t the only factor in getting the disease.
 Genetics, lack of exercise, and age are huge factors in developing Type 2 diabetes, and people that appear otherwise healthy can develop the disease.

 People often think that diabetics require a specific type of diet, but truthfully they only require a healthy diet, i.e. what any other person should be eating.
 “Should” is the keyword here, as unhealthy diets are prevalent among many Americans, so eating a well-rounded diet that includes vegetables, lean meats, fruit, and whole grains might seem unusual.

 Because so many people with diabetes live relatively normal lives, it can often be assumed that diabetes isn’t a serious disease.
 In fact, two out of three people with diabetes die of heart disease or stroke and the disease becomes even more dangerous when left untreated.
 Some people experience mild symptoms and their diabetes can go undiagnosed for years.

 4. Diabetes increases your chances of getting other illnesses

 There is no increased risk of contracting other diseases, including the flu and common colds, if you have diabetes.
 After you have contracted an illness, however, it is more likely you will develop complications related to that illness, so it is recommended that diabetics get flu shots to prevent this from happening.

 5. Using insulin means your diabetes is out of control